LLM Memory Calculator

 ❌ Forgetting KV Cache Memory

 Many calculate only model weights, but KV cache can add 20-50% more memory depending on sequence length and batch size.
-Always include it in estimates.
+Always include it in estimates or use our calculator above.

 ❌ Ignoring CUDA Overhead